evervault/enclaves/README.md

 ## Ports

-If you're runnning the project locally the services are running on the following ports
+If you're running the project locally the services are running on the following ports

 - Control Plane
     - HTTP server: 3030